danpeirce/pico-corne/readme.md

 There are two versions of the left side keymap.

-* left.py contains twelve function keys on the third level.
+* left-levels3.py contains twelve function keys on the third level.
 * left-media.py has media keys in place of some of the function keys.

 Either file can be copied to code.py on the CIRCUITPY drive for the left keyboard to change to the other layout.
-I don't use function keys often and almost never use the function keys past F5.

-The format of the two left keymaps is different because the original format used was not adequate for the addition of media controls which were first used in **left-media.py**.
+Historically I was not using function keys above F5 but this has changed with some software I have been exploring recently.

 #### From left-levels3.py